 Essential Duties and Responsibilities:

-Prepares assignments and organizes and manages student work and progress binders under teacher direction.
+Organizes and manages student work under teacher direction.

 Implements planned activities using teacher-designed methods and materials for individual and small student groups for instructional support.

-Supervises and ensures student safety in various indoor and outdoor student activities, including cafeteria, bus loading and unloading, field trips, hallways, and other areas where students gather.
+Supervises various student activities, including the playground, cafeteria, bus loading and unloading, field trips, hallways, and other areas where students gather.

 Maintains competency in all position responsibilities.